 Last night it was the turn of East Anglican rivals, Norwich City and Ipswich Town, to give some hope to those chasing the automatic promotion places.
 A penalty was needed for Brighton to gain a draw at home to Ipswich after going behind to an goal in the ninth minute.
 This result was made all the more impressive when you consider the home team were aiming for their eighth win in a row at Amex.

-Norwich, trying to go one better than their local rivals, managed to score in just 23 seconds to begin a thrilling game that ended with a Newcastle equalizer in the 81st minute.
+Newcastle managed to score in just 23 seconds to begin a thrilling game that ended with a Norwich equalizer in the 81st minute.
 Whilst the result may see Norwich slip a little further off sixth place, it has given life into the promotion race, helped on by the fact that all of the current teams in the playoff positions won.

 Both Sheffield Wednesday and Huddersfield Town piled more pressure on two of the bottom placed teams, Blackburn Rovers and Rotherham United.
 Leeds United were able to beat Bristol City at home, a result which pushed them closer to the relegation zone than they would like, and saw United’s Chris Wood hit his 22nd goal of the season.
 Reading meanwhile came from behind to beat Brentford 3-2 and avenge their 4-1 defeat in the reverse fixture.